 October is National Cybersecurity Awareness Month (NCSAM).
 This year the health care industry has worked with the federal government to create several resources to help physicians, clinicians, and office staff guard against cyberattacks.

 In an effort to spread awareness of cybersecurity across your organization, a packet of infographics, images and posters have been developed along with simple instructions to help you create an informative and engaging email campaign.
 The email campaign instructions and images can be found in the NCSAM Package.

-Health care and security experts from the public and private sectors have recently released a packet of materials to help physicians guard against cyberattacks.
-Particular attention has been paid to small medical practices.
+Additionally, health care and security experts have developed a set useful materials to help guard your entire medical practice against cyberattacks.
+These materials have been designed with small to medium-sized medical practices in mind.
 The main document (Health Industry Cybersecurity Practices) explores the five most relevant and current threats to physician offices and recommends 10 cybersecurity practices to help mitigate these threats.
 Technical volumes 1 and 2 provides the “how” so physicians and office administrators can implement these practices in their small, medium or large health care organizations.